-From fantasy epics in a similar wheelhouse to modern-day stories that put their own spin on centuries-old legends, here are 10 fantasy shows on Prime Video that are perfect to pick up after The Wheel of Time.
+From fantasy epics in a similar wheelhouse to modern-day stories that put their own spin on centuries-old legends, here are nine fantasy shows on Prime Video that are perfect to pick up as you await the next season of The Lord of the Rings: The Rings of Power.

 Fusing a hard-boiled detective story into a dark fantasy world, the Prime Video series stars Orlando Bloom (The Lord of the Rings) as an investigator looking into a murder in a mysterious and intriguing world where mythical creatures have become refugees among humans.
 Along with Bloom, Carnival Row stars Cara Delevingne (Suicide Squad) and Simon McBurney (Tinker Tailor Soldier Spy).